On May 9th, just as the clock rolled over, at 12:31AM, Frida welcomed her filly, Paloma Isabel into the world.

 From that point on, she had it down.
 Not quite to a science yet, but each mealtime had her a bit more confident.

-That afternoon, she had her first foal check where we ran her IgG levels.
-They were not quite right, so our vets planned to come back first thing in the morning to check again.
-Lower levels than normal meant that she might need to receive plasma.
-Her second test the next day showed better levels, but we sent out her labs for more thorough testing to ensure that we were getting the most accurate results.
-But the vet cleared her to spend some time out on grass, so she made her first venture out into the world alongside Frida on Saturday morning.
+That afternoon, Paloma had her first foal check with our vet who ran her IgG levels.
+They were not quite right.
+Lower levels than normal could mean that she would need to receive plasma to boost her immune system.
+The next morning, a second test showed better levels, but just to be sure we were getting the most accurate results, her blood sample was sent out to a lab for more thorough testing.
+In the meantime, the vet cleared her to spend some time out on grass, so Paloma made her first venture out into the world alongside Frida on Saturday morning.

 This little darling has already brought us so much joy, and we are so thankful to be able to witness her grow.